 I arrived with my family in Le Perche on Friday evening and as we were only staying two nights I knew I would need some luck if I were to achieve my goal of recording woodpeckers.
 I had learned that the best time to hear them actively pecking tree trunks is just after sunrise, but having arrived late on the friday I had no time to scope out the recording location.
 So instead of heading in to the forest in the pitch dark without any idea of where I was going, I decided to save the woodpecker location for my second morning.
 This meant I could visit the area on the Saturday, do some test recordings and try to find the best location.
 It also meant I had a better idea of where I was going when I did head back there in the pitch dark before sunrise.

-So on the Saturday evening, just before sunset, I drove down to the edge of the forest, parked my car and set off into the woods.
+So on the Saturday evening, just before sunset, I drove down to the edge of the forest, parked my car and set off to explore the woods.
 I walked a couple of kilometres away from the car park and found a nice open area which I decided would be my recording spot the next morning.
 I made a mental note of how to navigate there from the car park, then headed back towards my car.
-The birds were starting to sing as the sun began to set, so I made a small detour to L’Etang De La Benette, one of the many large ponds in the area.
-I setup my mics on a tripod, ran some long cables and found a comfortable spot to sit back and enjoy the dusk chorus.
+The birds were starting to sing as the sun began to set, so I made a small detour to L’Etang De La Benette, one of the many large ponds in the area and recorded the dusk chorus.
+I’ll share this in a later post.

 The next morning I woke up at 5am and quietly headed off without waking up my family.
 I’d packed the car the night before so within minutes of waking up I was driving towards my location.
 There was really thick fog on the road due to the cold morning air and the large number of ponds in the area.
 I didn’t pass any other cars, nor see a single sole on my way to the forest.
 On arrival at the car park I put on my walking boots, coat and gloves, grabbed my gear and headed into the woods.
 I was pleasantly surprised just how easily I found the location and was pleased with my decision to scout out the location before coming to record.
 It meant I was quickly in the right spot and could get my gear setup before the first birds began singing.